 At Overland Park’s Brobecks Barbeque, meats are prepared with a specialty rub and served without sauce—a unique twist on the traditionally saucy KC barbecue.
 Ribs are always a good idea, or try the daily lunch special—a sandwich with one or two meats, a side and a drink.

 In the span of local barbecue, Q39 is a newer kid on the block.
-Yet thanks to consistent crowds drawn by the restaurant’s created-from-scratch menu by classically trained chef Rob Magee (who, prior to opening Q39, worked the competitive barbecue circuit), Q39 is opening an Overland Park location in early September 2017.
+Yet thanks to consistent crowds drawn by the restaurant’s created-from-scratch menu by classically trained chef Rob Magee (who, prior to opening Q39, worked the competitive barbecue circuit), Q39 recently opened an Overland Park location.
 You can’t go wrong with a competition BBQ dinner plate, served with the restaurant’s signature apple coleslaw and your choice of beans or potato salad.
 Or try a brisket burger—it’s just as amazing as it sounds!

 Other must-try barbecue joints include the original Kansas City trifecta: Gates Bar-B-Q, where you’ll be greeted with a hearty “Hi, may I help you?”; Arthur Bryant’s, where the Kansas City barbecue tradition began; and Joe’s KC, which, in addition to operating out of the original gas station location in Kansas City, Kan., also has sit-down restaurants in Leawood and Olathe.
 If you go to the gas station, be prepared to wait—but it’s worth it!